By Redhotchilimist 5 Comments

 The game goes for this adventure movie vibe of an Indiana Jones, but with the added quipping of television shows like Buffy or Castle.
 That dedication to being like a movie runs through the whole game.
 There's a ton of scripted sequences and big setpiece moments, and you've always got an NPC around to show you where to run and to exchange quips with you.
 I think setpiece moments are fine now and then, but when you step out of line in this game it shuts you down immediately.

 At several different points you get locked in a room for a big firefight or stealth 'em up.
-At one point, you're hiding inside a turned-over train car and have to fend of attackers.
+One time you're hiding inside a turned-over train car and have to fend of attackers.
 But if you pick the smart option of getting out and using the whole car as cover, snipers spawn behind you and finish you off in an instant.
 At first this looked like I could dodge them.
 But it doesn't work.

 And then on top of that, I'm not very fond of most shooters(there are exceptions).
 I appreciate that you can run around and do some jumps while firing guns, and the melee takedowns look funny, but I was pretty bored during even the most dramatic black and white shootouts of this game.
-It's not that it was easy, I'm a pretty mediocre player at best and died a lot during the more dramatic shootouts, I just wasn't engaged by it.
+It's not that it was easy, I'm a pretty mediocre player at best and died a lot during the harder battles, I just wasn't engaged by it.
+You're gonna spend the majority of the game shooting at regular dorks from behind cover, only broken up by the occasional armored bastard with a shotgun and snipers that will wreck your shit in one hit.
+At the end of the game you meet a more monstrous faction of mystical enemies, a tradition I assume the new Tomb Raiders stole from here, and they're a right pain to fight until you realize they're weak to their own weapons.

 It was worth giving Uncharted 2 a shot just in case I was surprised and it turned out I loved it.
-I've made the mistake of avoiding games before thinking they weren't for me and then discovered I liked them a lot, so I do try out different things now and then.
+I've made the mistake of avoiding games before, thinking they weren't for me, and then discovered I liked them a lot.
 But actually playing this game didn't change any of my preconceptions about it.
 It just frustrated me even more in practice how locked in I was.
 Aside from the instant game overs I described above and some non-entertaining gunplay, I was also annoyed by the climbing, which just locks you into a path and only rarely requires you to hit a button.
 It's like fake platforming or something.
 You're never asked to think.

 The only time challenge enters into it is when I've been playing for 7 hours and my brain can no longer figure out where to find the ledge that starts the climbing.
 This only happened like twice, but I just had to give up and come back later.
 Most of this stuff is meticulously color coded as usual, but throw one white ledge on a red brick wall and apparently my eyes cease functioning, probably 'cause they're used to doing zero work at this point.